History of Guyana: Political and social changes in the early twentieth century

 1905 Ruimveldt Riots rocked British Guiana.
 The severity of these outbursts reflected the workers' widespread dissatisfaction with their standard of living.
 The uprising began in late November 1905 when the Georgetown stevedores went on strike, demanding higher wages.
 The strike grew confrontational, and other workers struck in sympathy, creating the country's first urban-rural worker alliance.
 On November 30, crowds of people took to the streets of Georgetown, and by December 1, 1905, now referred to as Black Friday, the situation had spun out of control.
 At the Plantation Ruimveldt, close to Georgetown, a large crowd of porters refused to disperse when ordered to do so by a police patrol and a detachment of artillery.
 The colonial authorities opened fire, and four workers were seriously injured.

-Word of the shootings spread rapidly throughout Georgetown and hostile crowds began roaming the city, taking over a number of buildings.
-By the end of the day, seven people were dead and seventeen badly injured.
-In a panic, the British administration called for help.
-Britain sent troops, who finally quelled the uprising.
-Although the stevedores' strike failed, the riots had planted the seeds of what would become an organized trade union movement.

 Even though World War I was fought far beyond the borders of British Guiana, the war altered Guyanese society.
 The Afro-Guyanese who joined the British military became the nucleus of an elite Afro-Guyanese community upon their return.
 World War I also led to the end of East Indian indentured service.
-British concerns over political stability in India and criticism by Indian nationalists that the program was a form of human bondage caused the British government to outlaw indentured labor in 1917.
+British concerns over political stability in India and criticism by Indian nationalists that the program was a form of human bondage caused the British government to outlaw indentured labour in 1917.

 In the closing years of World War I, the colony's first trade union was formed.
 The British Guiana Labour Union (BGLU) was established in 1917 under the leadership of H.N.
 Critchlow and led by Alfred A. Thorne.
 Formed in the face of widespread business opposition, the BGLU at first mostly represented Afro-Guyanese dockworkers.
 Its membership stood around 13,000 by 1920, and it was granted legal status in 1921 under the Trades Union Ordinance.
 Although recognition of other unions would not come until 1939, the BGLU was an indication that the working class was becoming politically aware and more concerned with its rights.